-Tell students that it is your best friend’s birthday at the weekend and you want to throw him / her a surprise birthday party.
-Tell them that they are all invited and you want them to help you plan the best surprise party.
+Tell students that it is your best friend’s birthday at the weekend and you want to throw him/her a surprise birthday party.
+Tell them they are all invited and want them to help you plan the best surprise party.

 Now, the game can begin.
 Each student must tell you what they will do for the party and tell you using a future tense sentence.
 For example, “I will bring the cake.”, “I will blow up the balloons.”, etc.

 Each student must make a different sentence and cannot repeat what the previous students have said.
 If a student cannot think of a sentence or they repeat what a previous student said, then that student is out.

 To make this activity more fun and to practice the future tense in the third person, after the activity, choose some students and ask the rest of the class if they can remember what they will do for the party.
 For example, you might ask, “What will Sally do for the party?” and students would answer something like, “She will choose the music.”